Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules

 where $i\partial_{\text{cm}}\equiv i\partial_0+\nabla^2/(2M)$ (with $M\equiv M_D+m_\pi$) and $\overleftrightarrow{\bm{\nabla}}\equiv\ \mu_{D\pi}\,\big(m_{\pi}^{-1}\,\overleftarrow{\bm{\nabla}}-M_{D}^{-1}\,\overrightarrow{\bm{\nabla}}\big)$ are Galilean-invariant derivatives~\cite{Braaten:2015tga,Braaten:2020nmc}. $\mu_{D\pi}$ is the reduced mass of the $D$ and $\pi$.
 The $\bm{D}~(\bar{\bm{D}})$ is the auxiliary vector field to embed the $P$-wave interaction.
 The auxiliary field can be eliminated by the path integral or the equations of motion.
 In general, the value $\Delta_1$ can be taken as $\Delta_1= \pm 1$, in which the $\Delta_1= + 1$ makes the $\bm{D}$ a physical field.
 The Feynman diagrams are presented in Fig.~\ref{fig:4.x_three_body}.
 The three-body cut associated with the self-energy of the $D^*$ is included by incorporating the full propagator of the $D^*$.
 The pion exchange potential is given by

 where $i$ and $j$ are the indices of the polarization vector.
 The $\alpha$ is defined as $\alpha=M_{D}/M$.
 The three-body dynamics for the pion-exchange interaction is included as well.
-Meanwhile, at NLO the charged channel is included in the $\mathcal{I}_c$ as shown in Fig.~\ref{fig:4.x_three_body}.}
+Meanwhile, at NLO the charged channel is included in {the kernel $\mathcal{I}_c$ as shown in Fig.~\ref{fig:4.x_three_body}.}

 With the separated scale, Braaten \etal adopted the factorization formula~\cite{Braaten:2005jj} to explore the decays and productions of the $X(3872)$ when the short-range dynamics is involved.
 The amplitude of the decays involving short-rang dynamics is given in Eq.~\eqref{eq:4.x_decay_factorization}.
 The long-range part involves the wave function at origin.
 Another equivalent approach to writing down the long-range dynamics is